yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * March 30 -- I was awarded an Honorable Mention by the 2020 NSF Graduate Research Fellowship program.
+  * February 4 -- I will be serving on the committee for UT CS's GradFest visit weekend.
   * December 23 -- Our paper "Oracle complexity classes and local measurements on physical Hamiltonians" has been accepted for a talk at STACS 2020!
   * November 3 -- Recent paper "Oracle complexity classes and local measurements on physical Hamiltonians" with coauthors Sevag Gharibian and Stephen Piddock has been accepted for a talk at QIP 2020!
   * September 30 -- Journal version of "The complexity of simulating local measurements on quantum systems" has been published in *Quantum*.
 [DOI: 10.22331/q-2019-09-30-189](https://doi.org/10.22331/q-2019-09-30-189).